-Increase in circulation is due to new books and new children's electronic books.

-In October 2012 (FY 2013), the City transferred approximately 600 water accounts outside the city limits to the City of Waco.

-In October 2018 (FY 2019), the City started using Units for customer counts of water connections.
-Units include the count of residences in multi-Note: Note:
+Increase in circulation is due to new books and new children's electronic books. in October 2012 (FY 2013), the City transferred approximately 600 water accounts outside the city limits to the City of Waco. in October 2018 (FY 2019), the City started using Units for customer counts of water connections.
+Units include the count of residences in multifamily housing; i.e. apartments.
+Note: Note:

-family housing; i.e. apartments. in FY 2020, the library activity was greatly affected by Covid-19.
+in FY 2020, the library activity was greatly affected by Covid-19.
 Note: